Vance Joseph: Denver Broncos (second stint)

-The Broncos re-hired Joseph as their defensive coordinator under head coach Sean Payton on February 25, 2023.
-Following Week 3 of the 2023 season, Joseph was heavily criticized for his defense's performance in a catastrophic loss to the Miami Dolphins, where the Dolphins scored 70 points (being the first team to do so in a game since 1966, and the fourth team to ever accomplish the feat), as well as racking up 726 yards of total offense (the second-most yards in an NFL game and the most since 1951 in a single game).
+The Broncos re-hired Joseph as their defensive coordinator under new head coach Sean Payton on February 25, 2023.

+Following Week 3 of the 2023 season, Joseph was heavily criticized for the defense's performance in a catastrophic road loss to the Miami Dolphins, where the Dolphins scored 70 points (being the first team to do so in a game since 1966, and the fourth team to ever accomplish the feat), as well as racking up 726 yards of total offense (the second-most yards in an NFL game and the most since 1951 in a single game).
 Many observers and fans subsequently called for his firing over the horrific defensive performance, despite it only being three weeks into the season.
 However, Payton said that there would be no firings in the wake of the lopsided loss.
-Five weeks after the 20–70 loss to the Dolphins, his defense allowed no touchdowns in a 24–9 victory over the defending champion and eventual Super Bowl champion Kansas City Chiefs.
+Five weeks after the 70–20 loss to the Dolphins, the Broncos defense allowed no touchdowns in a 24–9 victory over the defending champion and eventual Super Bowl champion Kansas City Chiefs.

-In the 2024 season, Joseph's defense led the league in sacks, ranked 3rd in points allowed, and was 7th in total defense, helping lead to their franchise's first playoff appearance since 2015.
+In the 2024 season, Joseph's defense led the league in sacks, ranked third in points allowed, and was seventh in total defense, helping lead to their franchise's first playoff appearance since 2015.
 Joseph received widespread praise for the defense's significant turnaround from the previous season.

+On January 22, 2026, Joseph was named the PFWA Assistant Coach of the Year.